 Certain assets are measured at fair value on a nonrecurring basis.
-These assets include real estate-owned assets classified as held for sale at the lower of their carrying value or fair value less cost to sell.
+The fair values of goodwill and intangible assets are determined using various valuation techniques under Level 3 fair value hierarchy, refer to "Note 15, Goodwill and Intangible Assets" for further details.
+REO assets are classified as held for sale at the lower of their carrying value or fair value less cost to sell.
 The fair value of the assets held for sale and estimated selling expenses were determined at the time of initial recognition and in each reporting period using Level 3 measurements based on appraised values using market comparables.
-The fair value estimate of the assets held for sale was approximately \$68.2 million and \$44.6 million as of December 31, 2022 and December 31, 2021, respectively.
+The fair value estimate of the assets held for sale was approximately \$70.6 million and \$68.2 million as of December 31, 2022, respectively.